 HOW should this medicine be used?

-Your doctor will tell you to take supplements of calcium and vitamin D while you are being treated with denosumab injection products.
+Your doctor may tell you to take supplements of calcium and vitamin D while you are being treated with denosumab injection.
 Take these supplements exactly as directed.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.